mimo31/brandy0/README.md

 * have (the development versions of) the above library dependencies installed
 * have `cmake` installed
 * create a `cmake` build directory that builds from the source in `./src`
-  * as of now, it might be necessary to first build `gresources.c` and only then the main build target
 * let `cmake` build
 * run the `app/brandy0` built by `cmake`